Please note that all Plumas Branches are curbside-only service starting Nov 10 2020.

 Junior Library Guild: Offering free access to online reading platforms.
 Includes access to Aiden Tyler, Quaran-Teen, a new and original story being updated in real time, illustrated, and read aloud by Rex Ogle each week.

-enki: Open access during COVID-19 to a large range of e-books; includes graphic novels and kids’ comics.
+enki: Offers open access to a large range of e-books; includes graphic novels and kids’ comics. (may be CA-based only)

 Epic Stream: A list of where to find the over 450 volumes of manga being made available to read for free online.